I recently read this post about the lack of female representation in virtual reality. A few of the points from the post stuck out to me.

 - “VR offers us a fresh start.
 As a society, we don’t need to bring the baggage of the past with us…” (not like other computer stereotyped industries).

-The first point really made me stop for a second.
+The first point made me stop for a second.
 I joined Doghead Simulations (a VR startup) in about its 8th week of infancy.
 I became the 4th co-founder of the company by significantly contributing to the success of the company.
-I also took on a signficant amout of risk by leaving my comfortable, corporate job to be in the startup.
-I think these two factors showed my fellow co-founders I was serious and believed in the startup which lead to my ideas being treated with co-founder level respect.
+I also took on a large amount of risk by leaving my comfortable, corporate job to be in the startup.
+I think these two factors showed my fellow co-founders I was serious and believed in the startup which led to my ideas being treated with respect.

 My CEO reached out and found me an awesome mentor; a woman who started her own company as well.
 He did this not because he thought, as one of the only women in the company, I needed a mentor, but because he believes everyone should have someone they can talk to and learn from outside of the company.

-Our social media marketer, Tony, tracked down social media hashtags like #womeninvr, #womenintech, and Facebook groups for women in tech for me so that I could be part of a community of fellow women in VR.
+One of our social media writers, tracked down social media hashtags like #womeninvr, #womenintech, and Facebook groups for women in tech for me so that I could be part of a community of fellow women in VR.
 He didn’t do this just for me or just because I’m a woman.
 He found meetups and groups for the other co-founders to get involved in the VR community too.
-Sure, I could have done this myself but it means so much more to have my colleagues reach out for me in this way.
+Sure, I could have done this myself but it means so much more to have my colleagues reach out to me in this way.

-When we pitched at Immerse in Seattle, I was the only woman of the companies selected to pitch that was on stage.
+When we pitched at Immerse in Seattle, I was the only woman of the companies selected to pitch.
 I heard interesting feedback on this.
 I was told that it was good for us that I was the only woman on stage because it made our company stand out more.
 When I rebutted that it was sad there weren’t more women on stage, I was told that “it’s better this way” because we are easier to remember – and this was told to me by another woman!

-In college I assisted with my computer science professors’ robotics summer camp girls where we challenged them to build and program Lego robots.
-These robots would have to overcome different challenges we created.
-We also went on field trips to the near by factories to see how robots were used in real life.
-Although I was supposed to be there as a role model for the girls, I was fascinated by what the women and men in those plants had to say about robotics and manufacturing.
+In college, I assisted my computer science professor’s robotics summer camp for girls.
+We challenged the girls to build and program Lego robots.
+The robots had to overcome different challenges we created.
+We also went on field trips to the nearby factories to see how robots were used in real life.
+I, along with the girls, was fascinated by what the women and men in those plants had to say about robotics and manufacturing.

 In college I was part of SAM-I (Society for the Advancement of Management and International Business) and was elected to a leadership position in the group.
 We participated in a business case competition against other college chapters in Washington DC.
 Our group consisted of four guys, one other girl, and me.
 I don’t think that we felt different, out-numbered, or alone as one of the only women presenting at the national case study conference.
 We were all one team and went to kick serious business butt.